isaacaflores2/mtbVisualizerContainerized/README.md

 2. Docker Compse

 ## Project References
-I utilized the following resources as references for the project architecture and utilizing Docker:
+I utilized the following resources as references for the project architecture and to utilize Docker:
 1. [eShopOnContainers](https://github.com/dotnet-architecture/eShopOnContainers)
 2. [.NET Microservices: Architecture for Containerized .NET Applications](https://docs.microsoft.com/en-us/dotnet/architecture/microservices/)
 3. [Quickstart: Compose and ASP.NET Core with SQL Serve](https://docs.docker.com/compose/aspnet-mssql-compose/)

 ## Application Architecture
 The ASP.NET Core MVC application uses two microservices using Http as the communication protocol to request and display Strava data.
-Each service has their own Strava client and stores their own data.
-The MVC application uses a seperate identity database to store user login information.
+Each service has its own Strava client and stores its own data.
+The MVC application uses a separate identity database to store user login information.
 ![](img/mtbVisualizerContainerized-Architecture.png)